How to Change Hostname on Ubuntu 20.04?

 # sudo systemctl reboot

-Optional: If you’re running Ubuntu 20.04 as a cloud instance (mainly through the cloud-init package), you need to edit the /etc/cloud/cloud.cfg file in a file editor.
-Search for the parameter preserve_hostname and set the value to TRUE.
+Optional: If you’re running Ubuntu 20.04 as a cloud instance (mainly through the cloud-init package), you must edit the /etc/cloud/cloud.cfg file in a file editor.
+Search for the parameter preserve_hostname and set the value to TRUE

 Change Hostname on Ubuntu 20.04 Using GUI

-Ubuntu supports all popular GUI options, and many admins prefer changing the hostname on Ubuntu 20.04 systems through GUI.
+Ubuntu supports several popular GUI options, and many admins prefer changing the hostname on Ubuntu 20.04 systems through the GUI.
 The process is pretty simple and involves the following steps.

 To start the process, go to Settings and locate the About section.